DJ-Dingo/pibooth-oled-display/README.rst

 There are two methods to adjust the settings.
 To enable it, do the following.

 **Raspberry Pi Configuration via Desktop GUI**

-You can use the Desktop GUI by heading to the Pi **Start Menu > Preferences > Raspberry Pi Configuration**.
+* You can use the Desktop GUI by heading to the Pi **Start Menu > Preferences > Raspberry Pi Configuration**.

-A window will pop up with different tabs to adjust settings.
+* A window will pop up with different tabs to adjust settings.
 What we are interested is the **Interfaces** tab.

-Click on the tab and select **Enable** for I2C.
+* Click on the tab and select **Enable** for I2C.
 Click on the **OK** button to **save**.

-We recommend restarting your Pi to ensure that the changes to take effect.
+* We recommend restarting your Pi to ensure that the changes to take effect.

-Click on the Pi Start Menu > Preferences > Shutdown.
+* Click on the Pi Start Menu > Preferences > Shutdown.
 Since we just need to restart, click on the Restart button.

 **raspi-config Tool via Terminal**

-I2C is not turned on by default.
 Again, we can use raspi-config to enable it.

 * Run **sudo raspi-config**
 * Use the down arrow to select **5 Interfacing Options**